 Some of the most popular online money transfer companies are:

-Transferwise sends only to bank accounts and to Paymaya and GCash.
+WISE sends only to bank accounts and to Paymaya and GCash.
 No cash pickup.
 And only to Philippine peso accounts.
 The advantage of this is you don’t have to fall in line to enter your Philippine bank.
-You can just withdraw from any ATM.
-You, of course, will pay around 15 pesos if you withdraw from another bank’s machine.
+You can just withdraw from your bank’s ATM.
+You’ll pay around 12 to 15 pesos if you withdraw from another bank’s machine.

-Another good point for Transferwise is that you can send to more Philippine banks, more than Xoom.
-Any Philippine bank with a Swift code works with Transferwise.
+Another good point for WISE is that you can send to more Philippine banks, unlike Xoom which has a limited number of bank partners.
+Any Philippine bank with a Swift code works with WISE.

 Remitly is more flexible in terms of how you can get your money in the Philippines.
 You can send to a bank account or for cash pick-up.
 Could be in peso or US dollars.
 There are more transfer partners: major banks, rural banks, pawnshops, Paymaya, GCash, Coins.ph, Bayad Center and more.

-WorldRemit, just like Transferwise, delivers only in Philippine peso, whether deposited to a bank account or for cash pickup.
-And just like Transferwise, you can also see the peso amount of your US dollars plus your transfer fee before you press the final Send button.
+WorldRemit, just like WISE, delivers only in Philippine peso, whether deposited to a bank account or for cash pickup.
+And just like WISE, you can also see the peso amount of your US dollars plus your transfer fee before you press the final Send button.
 Transfers to Metrobank, PNB and BDO accounts are instant.

 I think Wells Fargo is the only US bank which has a branded remittance service for the Philippines and 3 other Asian countries (India, China and Vietnam).